The FIFA World Cup - Qatar 2022 has officially started!

 A competition that unites the world every four years broke all records in Russia’s 2018 edition, with 3.5 billion people watching and cheering for their favorites.
 And now, four and a half years later, the 22nd edition of the World Cup is live!

 And let us tell you – the hype is real!
 Football fans worldwide gather to celebrate the biggest sports event in the world.
-The passion for this sport extends to designers producing football-inspired work.
+The passion for this sport extends to the best design agencies producing football-inspired work.

 From balls and playful illustrations to total rebrands for clubs and academies, here are some amazing football visuals that depict the love for the game: